Find schools that offer these popular programs

 Listed below are some other career choices in wellness:

 A dietitian is also concerned with health and wellness and promotes those concepts through healthy eating.
 They use their knowledge of nutrition to teach people how to make meal choices that improve their health or reach a goal, like training for a physical event or weight loss.
 They may develop meal plans for institutions, like hospitals, or work with individuals seeking to make changes in response to health issues.
 Dietitians usually hold a bachelor's degree in the field, and some states have licensing or certification requirements.
 Dietitians may have to earn the Registered Dietitian (RD) designation for employment.
-The BLS predicts that jobs will increase 16% from 2014-2024 for dietitians.
-The agency also reports that dietitians earned median pay of $57,910 in 2015.
+The BLS predicts that jobs will increase by 15% from 2016-2026 for dietitians and nutritionists.
+The agency also reports that dietitians and nutritionists earned median pay of $59,410 in 2017.

 A fitness trainer provides instruction on how to perform exercises properly and safely.
-They may work one on one with someone to help him or her meet a specific goal, like weight loss or marathon training.
+They may work one on one with someone to help them meet a specific goal, like weight loss or marathon training.
 Fitness trainers also work with groups, leading exercise classes.
 Fitness trainers also provide clients with overall health and wellness information that supports fitness and exercise activities.
 Training and certification requirements vary by specialty and employer; some employers also give first consideration to candidates with a college degree in exercise science or a related field.
 First aid certification may also be required.
-Fitness trainer jobs are predicted by the BLS to increase 8% from 2014-2024, as fast as average.
-The agency also reports that fitness trainers earned median pay of $36,160 in 2015.
+Fitness trainer jobs are predicted by the BLS to increase 10% from 2016-2026, as fast as average.
+The agency also reports that fitness trainers earned median pay of $39,210 in 2017.